 [Modify as relevant for your study.
 Otherwise, delete.]
-If you take part in this study, the following will be performed at no charge to you: (Insert list of procedures/ drugs/ tests for which the participant will NOT pay).
-These costs will be borne by (insert institutions/ sponsor name).
+If you take part in this study, the following will be performed at no charge to you: (Insert list of procedures/drugs/tests for which the participant will NOT pay).
+These costs will be borne by (insert institutions/sponsor name).

-[Include if participants will receive payment or reimbursement.
+[Modify as relevant for your study, if participants will receive payment or reimbursement for single-visit study.
 Otherwise, delete.]
-You will be reimbursed for your time, inconvenience and transportation costs as follows:
+You will be reimbursed (insert payment amount), for transport, time, and inconvenience.